Kilian-Voll/Kilian-Voll/README.md

 ### About Me 🌟

+Im a Computer Science Student at Hochschule Bremerhaven University of Applied Sciences, I have become passionate about creating dynamic, engaging, and responsive web applications in the last few month.

  ### Current Activites

 - 🔭 I’m working on an implementation of the Echo Algorithm
 - 🌱 I’m learning Parallel Programming in Java
+- 👀 I'm looking for an internship as Fullstack Developer in Germany for my practical semester

 ## ⌨️ Languages